LGN520/farreach-public/docs/tofino-xindex-dpdk-memory-varkv.md

 				* If using pointer-type dyanmic variable under version-based method, before assigning the pointer to the memory of new value, the pointer may still point to the memory of old value which has been deleted, copying the deleted memory will incur segmentation fault!!!
 			+ NOTE: if Val.val_length == 0, Val.val_data == nullptr, which cannot be used in memcpy -> segnmentation fault otherwise!!!
-	- Support snapshot based on copy-o-write like Redis
+	- Support snapshot based on copy-on-write like Redis
 		+ Update AtomicVal (xindex_util.h)
 			+ Prepare val' (val_length' + val_data') and status' for snapshot
 			* For each AtomicVal, make snapshot